 The lodge, with its 18 bedrooms, is nestled amongst banana and guava trees.
 Further out, the vista opens up to the forest jungle, marked by age-old trees atop the grand hills.
 You enter a cozy, warm lodge.
 As soon as you arrive, vibrant hues from native plants catch your eye, making your first encounter memorable.
 The lodge has a friendly environment, and the prompt staff are always ready to cater to your needs throughout your stay.

 Bordering Bwindi Impenetrable Forest National Park is Gorilla Safari Lodge.
 It's in Kisoro, south-west Uganda, near where folks start their gorilla treks.

 Getting to this remote lodge is an adventure!
 The most convenient way is to fly to Kisoro airstrip.

-Guests can easily fly into Entebbe Airport (Kampala), catch a connecting flight in a small-seater plane to Kisoro, and then arrange a road transfer (2 hours) to the lodge.
+Visitors can land at Entebbe Airport in Kampala, get a connecting flight to Kisoro, and then a two-hour road transfer to the lodge.

 During the road journey, you'll see beautiful landscapes, hills filled with tea and coffee crops, quaint villages, and lush tropical plants.

 Gorilla Safari Lodge, in unique Uganda, hosts various primates and bird species, making it a special place.